MetacityTools/Docs/matsim/outputs.md

 ### Output_events.xml.gz
 Is the only real output of MATSim.
-The XML file contains every action in the simulation recorded as an event.
+The XML file contains every action, executed either by an agent, vehicle or pther entity, in the simulation recorded as an event.

 Each event has (guaranteed):
 - time (timestamp)